zel2023/APOSTLE/experiment/README.md

 * **performance:** the results of APOSTLE with different thresholds and cofficients.

 ## RQ3.3
-* **Method1:** For each historical related patch, the Euclidean distance between it and the current patch is calculated and the one with the minimum Euclidean distance is obtained to calculate the similarity.
+* **Method1:** For each historical related patch, the Euclidean distance between it and the current patch is calculated and the one with the minimum Euclidean distance is obtained to calculate the similarity.
 * **Method2:** The test case similarity is used to balance all historical related patches, resulting in a representative patch, which is then used to calculate the similarity with the current patch.
 * **Method3:** The similarity between all historical related patches and the current patch is calculated, and the maximum value is chosen.